 Total Program Credits: 36

-Note: Students may have to take placement tests prior to enrolling in some of the courses above.
-Please see College Catalog for placement testing guidelines.
+Note: Students may have to take a placement assessment prior to enrolling in some of the courses above.
+Please see College Catalog for details.